 Thin delicate lines may not allow the resin to flow into all the cavities or may trap bubbles.
-This makes them less suitable for Cookie Cutter Casting.
+This makes them less suitable for cookie cutter castings.

 Yes, the kid’s toy Silly Putty.
-Resin doesn’t stick to Silly Putty so it makes a great temporary molding material or a great way to seal a gap such as the one between the cookie cutter and the texture tile (or even a hole in found object to use as a bezel).
+Resin doesn’t stick to Silly Putty so it makes a great temporary molding material or a great way to seal a gap.

-The colour of the Silly Putty doesn’t matter.
-I have a couple eggs of Silly Putty I bought at the drug store or grocery store.
-Over time and use it does get a little less pliable and sometimes bits of colour and glitter inclusions stick to it making a batch less than ideal, but it’s pretty cheap and readily available and many different types of stores.
+The colour of the Silly Putty isn’t important.
+I have a couple of eggs of Silly Putty I bought at the grocery store.
+Over time and use, it does get a little less pliable.
+Sometimes, bits of colour and glitter inclusions stick to it making a batch less than ideal.
+But, it’s pretty cheap and readily available in many different types of stores.

-For the projects showcased in this article, I’m using Resin Obsession Super Clear resin.
-Super Clear resin is a 2-part epoxy resin with 2:1 ratio.
-This means you need to combine two parts of part A and one part of part B. Super Clear cures to a soft cure in approximately 6 hours when it can often be removed from a mold and set to finish its cure separately.
-Super Clear cures to fully hard in 12-24 hours.
+For these projects where I’m showing you how to use cookie cutters as resin molds, I’m using Resin Obsession Super Clear resin.
+The super clear resin is a 2-part epoxy resin with a 2:1 ratio.
+This means you need to combine two parts of part A and one part of part B. The super clear resin cures to a soft cure in approximately 6 hours when it can often be removed from a mold and set to finish its cure separately.
+It cures to fully hard in 12-24 hours.

 Because mixed resin has a limited amount of ‘working’ or ‘pot’ time (the time before it starts curing), it is best to prepare the molds for casting before mixing the resin.
-Super Clear has approximately 30 minutes of pot time.
+The super clear resin has approximately 30 minutes of pot time.

-Because the cookie cutters are metal resin will bond to them unless you use release.
+Because the cookie cutters are metal, resin will bond to them unless you use resin mold release.
 You can also use release on the texture tile or rubber stamp to help make unmolding easier.

 Making the mold is as simple as placing the cookie cutter on the tile and sealing the gap at the bottom with Silly Putty.

 For less complex shapes you can either remove the cookie cutter before pouring the resin or leave it in place.
-The cured resin is, of course, easier to remove without the cookie cutter.
-If you choose to remove the cookie cutter, be sure you don’t lift up the Silly Putty from the tile while taking the cookie cutter out.
+Cured resin is easier to remove without the cookie cutter.
+If you choose to remove the cookie cutter, be sure you don’t lift up the Silly Putty from the tile while taking the cookie-cutter out.
 You want to have a complete seal around the area you want to pour.
-You also want to be careful not to distort the shape.
+Also, be careful not to distort the shape.

 Gather all the items you will need to mix and pour the resin before you start.
 Cover your work surface with a sheet of wax paper to protect your work surface from drips and spills and make clean up easier.
-Use gloves, such as Nitrile gloves, to protect your bare skin from the sticky resin.
+Use Nitrile gloves to protect your bare skin from the sticky resin.
 For accuracy, it’s always best to measure each part in its own cup.

-For Cookie Cutter Casting, each mold will only need a shallow amount of resin.
-I generally mix 1.5 ounces or less.
-To make this amount of resin using Super Clear, pour 1 ounce of part A in the first cup and 1/2 ounce of part B (hardener) into the second cup.
-If you are making a different amount, part A needs to be twice as much as part B. If you are using a different resin, read the instructions that came with the resin to know what ratio you need.
-If you use the wrong ratio for the parts, the mixed resin may not cure correctly.
+When using cookie cutters as resin molds, each mold will only need a shallow amount of resin.
+I generally mix 1 1/2 ounces or less.
+To make this amount of resin using the super clear resin, pour 1 ounce of part A in the first cup and 1/2 ounce of part B (hardener) into the second cup.
+If you are making a different amount, part A needs to be twice as much as part B. If you have never mixed resin before, read this article on how to mix resin.

 Combine the two parts into one cup and thoroughly stir them together.
 Mix slowly to avoid adding bubbles.
 Be sure to scrape the bottom and sides often, and scrape the stir stick as well.
 Mix the resin for at least 2 minutes to be sure the parts ares well combined.
 You can pour the mixed resin into another cup and stir for an additional minute to ensure a thorough combination.

 You want to have approximately 1/8 inch (or about 3 mm) of resin in your molds.
-If you removed the cookie cutter from the Silly Putty, only pour to the depth of the Silly Putty wall.
+If you remove the cookie cutter from the Silly Putty, only pour to the depth of the Silly Putty wall.
 Then, leave the resin to cure in a level location, preferably with a cover.
-Super Clear works great even when it is poured in a thin layer.
+The super clear resin works great even when it is poured in a thin layer.

-I use wax paper covered low-walled rigid plastic pans (recycled packaging) under my tiles while I am making the molds and pouring the resin.
-This allows me to move the resin filled molds to a ‘curing location’ where I can cover them and so I can have my desk available for doing other other things while they cure.
+I use wax paper-covered, low-walled rigid plastic pans under my tiles while I am making the molds and pouring the resin.
+This allows me to move the resin-filled molds to a curing location.
+There, I can cover them and so I can have my desk available for doing other things while they cure.
 If you move the uncured resin in molds, be very careful not to spill it.
-Move slowly so the resin doesn’t slosh over the edges.

 Resin cures best when the temperature is around 74 F (23 C).
-If your curing location is a bit cooler, the curing time may be increased.
 If your curing location is a bit warmer, the curing time may be decreased.
 If it’s a lot colder, the resin may not cure correctly at all.

-Super Clear cures to a soft cure that can be unmolded in 6-8 hours.
-I like to unmold the Cookie Cutter Castings at the soft cure stage and let them cure to hard out of the molds.
+When learning how to use cookie cutters as resin molds, you need to be mindful of the resin soft cure time.
+The super clear resin cures to a soft cure that can be unmolded in 6-8 hours.
+I like to unmold cookie-cutter castings at the soft cure stage and let them cure to hard out of the molds.
 This allows more flexible options to remove extraneous bits from the casting.